 Teacher education students impacted by this guide may be preservice or inservice teachers and may be undergraduate or graduate students.
 These teacher education students are learning to be teachers in early childhood, elementary, middle school, and high school settings.

-The guide addresses three roles that information literacy plays in teacher education:
+The Companion Document addresses three roles that information literacy plays in teacher education: